 Preferred names.
 Students should communicate their preferred names and pronouns to their CORE Advisor and teachers.
-Staff will respect student requests to use preferred names/legal names in various settings, such as on written records, in the classroom, etc. To ensure that a preferred name is displayed on the student-facing screens of PowerSchool, students or parents/guardians should email our PowerSchool Administrator, Mr. Jackson: bjackson.weoc@gmail.com.
+Staff will respect student requests to use preferred names in various settings, such as on written records, in the classroom, etc. To ensure that a preferred name is displayed on the student-facing screens of PowerSchool, students or parents/guardians should email our PowerSchool Administrator, Mr. Jackson: bjackson@weocflex.org.